drochgenius/lit-element-tester/README.md

 Take note that Google Chrome is the only supported browser, and there is no plan to add support for other browsers.

-# Test runnner HTML template
+# HTML test runner template

 *lit-element-tester* requires you to provide an HTML test runner that will get loaded in Chrome for testing.